meysampg/intldate/README.md

 to the require section of your `composer.json` file.

-Also eaily you can [Download](https://github.com/meysampg/intldate/archive/master.zip) and use it.
+Also easily you can [Download](https://github.com/meysampg/intldate/archive/master.zip) and use it.

 Usage
 -----